 2. February 10, 2021: Tianwen-1

 Tianwen-1 is a dynamic mission to Mars consisting of a rover, a camera, a lander, and an orbiter.
 It is being conducted by the China National Space Administration and will make its orbital insertion on February 10th.
-Its rover will land a few months later in May at Mars’ Utopia Planitia.
+Its rover will land a few months later in May or June at Mars’ Utopia Planitia.
 This location is a plain within the largest recognized impact basin on Mars.

 Tianwen-1 has numerous goals.
 It will seek signs of past and present life on the Red Planet and study soil composition, water ice distribution, and the atmosphere.
 This mission also aims to demonstrate the technologies needed for a future mission that will return samples from Mars to Earth.